(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Simulation Setup

 Since the experimental scattering matrices do not cover the full angular extent ($3^{\circ}$ to $177^{\circ}$), we use the synthetic scattering matrix whose scattering angle $\theta$ is defined from $0^{\circ}$ to $180^{\circ}$ to adequately apply the results from experimental scattering matrix to radiation transfer.
 The extrapolation of the scattering matrix elements is based on the technique described by \cite{EscobarCerezo2017} and further improved by \cite{GomezMartin2021}.

-To compare the disk images produced from experimental scattering matrix and from Mie calculations, we need the absorption opacity $\kabs$ and the scattering matrix.
-However, the experimental data does not have $\kabs$ and its scattering matrix is a relative quantity which means the absolute values of each element are unknown.
-Thus, for each experimental sample, we assign the same $\kabs$ and scattering opacity $\ksca$ from Mie calculations using the respective grain size distribution\footnote{The Python code for Mie scattering is written by C. Dullemond which is included in the RADMC-3D package.
-The code is based on the FORTRAN code available at \url{https://www.astro.princeton.edu/~draine/scattering.html} which originates from \cite{Bohren1983}. }.
-To produce smooth profiles from Mie calculations, we refine the grain size bins by linearly interpolating the experimental size distributions; otherwise, the coarse grain size bins measured from the laboratory produces severe oscillations when implementing Mie calculations.
-We scale $F_{11}$ of the experimental data based on
+To compare the disk images produced from experimental scattering matrix and from Mie calculations, we need the absorption opacity $\kabs$ and the absolute values for each element of the scattering matrix (including $\ksca$).
+However, the experimental data does not have $\kabs$ and its scattering matrix is a relative quantity, i.e., the absolute values of each element are unknown.
+Thus, for each experimental sample, we assign the same $\kabs$ and scattering opacity $\ksca$ from Mie theory.

-such that $\ksca$ is equal to its Mie counterpart.
-For convenience, the extinction opacity $\kext$ is defined as $\kext \equiv \kabs + \ksca$ and the albedo is $w \equiv \ksca / (\kabs + \ksca)$.
-Note that in Section~\ref{ssec:disk_model_setup} below, we define the surface density in terms of the optical depth and as such $\kext$ cancels out.
-This means the absolute difference in opacity across the different samples would not matter since it is the optical depth (surface density multiplied by $\kext$) that determines the radiation transfer results.